utat-ss/HERON-documentation/getting-started/software-installation.md

 We use a communication protocol called UART to allow us to view log messages from the 32M1 on a laptop.
 You need a terminal program that receives and displays these messages.

 We recommend using CoolTerm, but other options such as TeraTerm or Xterm are available.

+## Pololu USB AVR Programmer v2 (optional)

+**You don't need to install this** since we rarely use it.

+This utility is for changing the settings of a hardware programmer device.
+If someone ever tells you to install it, download and install the Pololu USB AVR Programmer v2 for your operating system [here](https://www.pololu.com/product/3170/resources).
+If you're using the older programmer, this might not work.